NCIP/caarray/README.txt

 ------------------------

 caArray uses the Hudson CI server.
 Two types of builds exist: the continuous-integration build is run after every commit and the nightly build is run every night just after midnight.
-Builds are set up for the trunk and each active branch.
+Builds are set up for the trunk and each active release branch.

 The continuous integration build does a clean build, and runs the static analysis and junit tests.
 The nightly build also runs the selenium and API tests.